Huluti/DoctrineRelationsAnalyser/README.md

 - --output: Optional.
 Path for data reporting.
 - --graph: Optional.
 Generate and save visualization graph.

+## Limitations

+- Only work with first joinColumn for now.

 ## Contributions

 Contributions are welcome!
 If you have ideas for improvements, new features, or bug fixes, please open an issue or a pull request.